christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data-00.md

 # Discoverability

 The server MUST provide the following information per profile in the discovery document in section 10 of {{I-D.draft-ietf-rpp-requirements}}:

-* a list of supported resource record types
+* A list of supported resource record types
-* a list of applicable dns_controls
+* A list of applicable dns_controls
-* minimum, maximum and default values for dns_controls
+* Minimum, maximum and default values for dns_controls

 TODO: Needs rewrite after definition of the discovery document